-The Pa.
-Dutch and Amish feature meatloaf on their menus often; many diners in the Coal Region also have it, but the “Pa.
-Dutch/Amish” version has a touch of sweetness to it as a result of adding brown sugar to the meat mixture.
+The Pennsylvania Dutch and Amish feature meatloaf on their menus often; many diners in the Coal Region also serve it, but what makes this meatloaf different than many is that this “PA Dutch” version has a touch of sweetness in the actual meatloaf as a result of adding brown sugar to the meat mixture.

-Pa.
-Dutch MeatloafCourse: EntreeCuisine: Pa.
+Pennsylvania Dutch MeatloafCourse: EntreeCuisine: Pa.
 Dutch, Coal RegionDifficulty: Easy

 2 1/2 cups crushed butter-flavored crackers

-1 small onion, chopped
+1 small onion, very finely diced

 3/4 cup ketchup

 2 slices bacon, cut into four pieces